|April 24, 2014||to||April 26, 2014|

-In this three-day course – Thursday through Saturday, April 4-6, 9:30-1:00 p.m. each day – you’ll learn ways to follow environmentally sound landscape design practices using native plant materials that are appropriate for Maine.
+In this three-day Coastal Maine Botanical Gardens course from Thursday through Saturday, April 24-26, from 10 a.m.-3 p.m. each day, you’ll learn ways to follow environmentally sound landscape design practices using native plant materials that are appropriate for Maine.
 You’ll learn how to plot and analyze a site, determine priorities the site needs for usage, and create and install an eco-friendly design featuring Maine natives.

 We’ll emphasize sustainable design considerations such as understanding and anticipating runoff in Maine’s frequently shallow-to-bedrock soils, minimizing erosion and siltation, and conserving and protecting the site’s natural features (such as existing trees) during construction.
 We’ll consider low-input designs, such as those incorporating drought-tolerant and nitrogen-fixing native plants.